 There are many different types of boilers in the boiler room today in a variety of heating applications.
-There are two main categories of boilers among the different types of boilers and those two categories are steam and hot water boilers.
+There are two main categories of boilers among the different boilers and those two categories are steam boilers and hot water boilers.
 Either of those categories can be fueled by oil, gas, or electric (although electric is uncommon for steam boilers).
-They have different designs and piping configurations as a steam boiler system is designed to turned the water into steam and uses gravity and pressure to deliver the heat and the hot water boiler systems are designed to simply make hot water to be circulated (by a circulator or pump) through a piping system to provide heat.
+They have different designs and piping configurations as a steam boiler system is designed to turned the water into steam and uses gravity and pressure to deliver the heat and the hot water boiler systems are designed to simply make hot water to be circulated (by a circulator pump) through a piping system to provide heat.
 Typically, hot water boilers are more efficient than steam boilers for a few reasons.
 First, there is less heat loss throughout the hot water piping and the shell of the boiler because the hot water boiler operates at a lower temperature than the steam boiler.
 This means there is less heat loss throughout the entire boiler and piping system.
 Secondly, because the hot water boiler operates at a lower temperature, it requires less fuel or energy to convert into heat.
 What kind of boiler do you have in your boiler room?

 Residential and Light Commercial Low Pressure Steam Boilers